Skip to content

 | `DD_SERVICE_EXTENSION_HEALTHCHECK_PORT`| `80` | HTTP server port for health checks. |

-The Datadog Agent needs to be configured to receive traces from the integration:
+Configure the Datadog Agent to receive traces from the integration using the following environment variables:

 | Environment variable | Default value | Description |